Ontario, California: Transportation

-The city maintains an Amtrak station which is served by the Sunset Limited and Texas Eagle lines.
-Ontario also has a Metrolink station off of Haven Avenue.
-It connects Ontario with much of the Greater Los Angeles area, Orange County and the San Fernando Valley.
+The Ontario-East Metrolink station is located off of Haven Avenue.
+It connects Ontario with much of the Greater Los Angeles area, Orange County, and the San Fernando Valley.

 Public bus transportation is provided by Omnitrans.
 Additional bus and rail connections to Los Angeles and elsewhere are available at the nearby Montclair station.
+A bus rapid transit line known as the sbX Purple Line is currently being constructed, which will run through the city.

 Cemeteries

 The Bellevue Memorial Park is located on West G Street.
 Spanish–American War Congressional Medal of Honor recipient Frank Fulton Ross is buried there, as is George Chaffey, one of the two founders of the city.

 Shopping

-Ontario Mills is a major shopping mall in Ontario, while Cardenas, a supermarket chain specializing in Latin American cuisine, was founded in and is based in Ontario.
+Ontario Mills is a major shopping mall in Ontario; it is also the largest outlet mall in all of California.
+Cardenas, a supermarket chain specializing in Latin American cuisine, was founded in and is based in Ontario.